seth-brown/furlong/README.md

 >>> furlong.euclidean([0,0,0],[0,0,100])
 100
 ```
-Accessor functions can be used for more complex data structures
+Accessor functions can be used for more complex data structures:
 ```
 >>> var distanceFunc = furlong.distance('chebyshev')
                          .x(function(d) { return d.foo })